ClouDesire/docusaurus/docs/live-reporting.md

 - historicize, on a **live-proceeds** data-structure, the raw data
 - allows a 3rd-party to retrieve the collected values via API

-As a consequence, a typical approach to reach the fulfit the above mentioned requirement would be to implementat an API integration between the external Invoicing Platform and Cloudesire in order to retrieve the *live-proceeds* collected in a certain timeframe (e.g. the previous month).
+As a consequence, a typical approach to fulfit the above mentioned requirement would be to implementat an API integration between the external Invoicing Platform and Cloudesire in order to retrieve the *live-proceeds* collected in a certain timeframe (e.g. the previous month).